 I’m a people person.
 Not necessarily an always-surrounded-by-a-crowd type of people person, but I find myself drawn to individuals who need a helping hand.

 The same way a car’s steering wheel determines where the vehicle goes, a focus on helping others often steers my decision-making process.
 I’m passionate about supporting the growth of those in my sphere of influence.
 This people-focused passion is the fuel that pushes me to accomplish my goals.
-And the Biblical charge to care for the orphans has sparked a desire to bring light into the darkness of the foster care system.

 It’s at this intersection of focus and passion that I discovered: